Spatiotemporal Besov Priors for Bayesian Inverse Problems: More Numerical Results

 \subsection{Navier-Stokes Inverse Problems}

+In the inverse problem governed by the Navier-Stokes equation (NSE), we seek a spatiotemporal solution demonstrated in the first column of Figure \ref{fig:NSE_whiten_MAP}.
+It is more challenging than the traditional inverse problem for just the initial condition based on the same amount of downstream observations, illustrated in the second column.
+The last three columns compare the MAP estimates the three models: STBP (the third column) has the inverse solution closest to the truth, especially the initial condition at $t=0$ (the first row) which is the most challenging due the furthest distance to the observation window $(T_0,T]$.
+The time-uncorrelated prior model bears a solution trajectory that appears excessively erratic due to the lack of temporal correlation.

-In the inverse problem governed by the Navier-Stokes equation (NSE), Figure \ref{fig:NSE_FNO} compares the true trajectory of the vorticity solved by the classical PDE solver (upper row) for the time window $(10,40]$ with the one emulated by FNO network (lower row).
+Figure \ref{fig:NSE_FNO} compares the true trajectory of the vorticity solved by the classical PDE solver (upper row) for the time window $(10,40]$ with the one emulated by FNO network (lower row).
 The negligible difference indicates that the trained FNO network serves as a very precise emulator of the PDE solver that can facilitate the Bayesian inference, which requires expensive repeated PDE forward solving but it is now replaced by cheap emulation.

+Similarly as previous examples, Figure \ref{fig:NSE_err} shows the optimization in the whitened space converges faster to solutions with lower errors compared with that done in the original space.
+This confirms the benefit by our proposed white noise representation \eqref{eq:Lambda}.

 Figure \ref{fig:NSE_MCMC} compares the MCMC estimates for the first 10 unit time vorticity of NSE obtained in the whitened space by STBP and STGP models.
 Albeit noisy, the posterior mean estimates by STBP (the second column) manifest spatial features closer to the truth compared with the those by STGP (the thrid column) model.
 For the UQ, posterior standard deviation results are not very informative for both models, but a few of them at later time ($j=6, 9$) show more spatial traits in the STBP model than in the STGP model.